benmiller314/cdm2021spring/plans/lesson-04.md

 For this activity, headphones will help you isolate your Audacity playback from each other.
 If you want to share, you can unplug the headphones and your mic should then pick up the sound from your speaker.

 <div class="alert alert-warning">If your computer can't handle both Zoom and Audacity, it's okay (not ideal, but okay) to drop out of the call for a few minutes while you're working.
-But do <strong>set a timer</strong>, so you can check back in after about 20 minutes.</div>
+But do <strong>set a timer</strong>, so you can check back in after about 20 minutes.
+(Same goes for asynch participants.)</div>

 EXT: Audacity is complex enough that I'm really expecting you can fill the time here.
 If you're really happy with what you've achieved, go ahead and save the project, then mute the current music and add a different soundtrack.
 How does that shift your perception of the edits you'd already made?
 What else does it make you want to try?